Ancrod: Side effects

-Thrombocytopenia as side effect has never been noticed with ancrod in contrast to heparin.

-It was not found to be of much use in the clinical trials.
-In vitro experiments show that it may actually clot blood.
+Other adverse effects reported include increased headache in patients with known migraine, as well as infrequent episodes of chills and fever.
+Unlike heparin, ancrod has not been associated with thrombocytopenia.

 Pharmacology

 Ancrod has a triple mode of action.
 It was found that ancrod's actions are FAD dependent and that the substance has interesting apoptotic properties (causing programmed cell death), which remain to be explored.

 The half-life of ancrod is 3 to 5 hours and the drug is cleared from blood plasma, mainly renally.

 Due to its special mode of action (see below) and its price, Arwin has never been used as 'normal' anticoagulant such as heparin, but only for the symptomatic treatment of moderate to severe forms of peripheral arterial circulatory disorders such as those resulting from years of heavy smoking and/or arteriosclerosis.

 The substance is intended for subcutaneous injection and intravenous infusion, and indirectly inhibits aggregation, adhesion, and release of thrombocytes mediated through the action of a fibrinogen degradation product (FDP).
 It also cleaves and therefore inactivates a significant part of circulating plasma fibrinogen.
 Fibrinogen is often found in increased concentrations in arteriae with impaired circulation.
 This leads to a pathologically increased blood viscosity and thereby to a worsening of symptoms of the circulation disorder (more intense pain, decreased mobility of the limb and decreased temperature, need for partial or even total limb amputation).
 The blood viscosity in patients receiving ancrod is progressively reduced by 30 to 40% of the pretreatment levels.
 The decreased viscosity is directly attributable to lowered fibrinogen levels and leads to important improvements in blood flow and perfusion of the microcirculation.
 Erythrocyte flexibility is not affected by normal doses of ancrod.
 The rheological changes are readily maintained and the viscosity approaches pretreatment values very slowly (within about 10 days) after stopping ancrod.
 One of the cleavage fibrinogen products, termed 'desAA-Fibrin', acts as cofactor for the tPA-induced plasminogen activation and an increased fibrinolysis results in return (profibrinolytic activity of ancrod).

 Ancrod decreases the blood viscosity in affected arteries, leads to less intense pain, improves physical limb mobility, and facilitates physical and ergo therapy.
 Finally, ancrod decreases the likelihood of local thrombotic events.
 These mechanisms also account for ancrod's activity in other diseases.

 Effects on other clotting factors: Unlike thrombin, ancrod does not directly activate Factor XIII, nor does it produce platelet aggregation nor cause the release of ADP, ATP, potassium, or serotonin from platelets.
 Platelet counts and survival time remain normal during ancrod therapy.